Didier-ds/SME-vault/docs/AI_TEACHING_PROMPT.md

 - Point out critical details

 **Step 3: Apply to My Project**
-- Show the specific implementation for Nexus Treasury
+- Show the specific implementation for SME Vault
 - Explain how it fits into the bigger architecture
 - Highlight any project-specific considerations